CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 🪂
 ![](./assets/pcc-purrks.jpg)

+## What are Purrks

 **KittyVault Purrks are Tickets in PCC Universe and contain a shard from the [KittyVault](../../kittyvault/index.md).
-They can be used to redeem for NFTs, or redeem for Physical Merchs, or redeem for tokens represent of fractions of the KittyVault.** KittyVault Purrks were not on the original Roadmap 1.0 but added to the project later.
+They can be used to redeem for NFTs, or redeem for Physical Merchs, or redeem for tokens represent of fractions of the KittyVault.**

+KittyVault Purrks were not on the original Roadmap 1.0 but added to the project later.
+Currently all 8 Purrks in Series 1 airdrops are completed.

+## Purrks <sup>Series 1</sup> {#purrks}

-Purrks #1 to #8 were airdropped to [PCC Cats](../cats/index.md) Holders from Sep 2021 to Apr 2022.
+Purrks Series 1 contain 8 airdrops to [PCC Cats](../cats/index.md) Holders during Sep 2021 to Apr 2022.
 Each month a snapshot was taken, and Purrks were airdropped to Cats Holders' wallet addresses, 1 PCC Cat for 1 airdropped KittyVault Purrks NFT.

-## Purrks

 <span className="wikiPostListImgR">